 The Striezelmarkt in Dresden, Germany, is one of the oldest and most famous Christmas markets.
 Dating back to 1434, it has a long and rich history that attracts visitors from around the world.
 The market takes place annually in the city's Altmarkt Square and offers an enchanted aura and festive atmosphere.

-The Christmas market gets its name from the popular Dresden Christmas cake called ‘Striezel’ or ‘Stollen’, a traditional fruitcake, rich with spices and dried fruits, which is a specialty of the region and a favorite treat during the Christmas season.
+This Christmas market in Germany gets its name from the popular Dresden Christmas cake called ‘Striezel’ or ‘Stollen’, a traditional fruitcake, rich with spices and dried fruits, which is a specialty of the region and a favorite treat during the Christmas season.
 Hence, the market is known for its large Stollen festival, where a giant Stollen weighing several tons is sliced and distributed to the visitors.

 Its centerpiece is the impressive Christmas pyramid, a large wooden structure adorned with intricate carvings and figurines.
 The pyramid is a symbol of the market and is often beautifully decorated with lights and ornaments.
 It creates a focal point for visitors and a perfect background for photography and memories.